leftlogic/ffconf/src/details/speaking.md

 Gender neutral and accessible toilets are available on the ground floor near to the exits.

 COVID safety.
-We politely request that all attendees do a lateral flow test within 24 hours of the conference and ask anyone who is showing signs of COVID to please stay at home.
-We encourage the use of masks indoors.
+We politely request that all attendees who have access to a lateral flow, do a test within 24 hours of the conference and ask anyone who is showing signs of COVID to please stay at home.
+We welcome the use of masks indoors.

 Please also take a moment to review our [COVID policy](https://ffconf.org/covid/)